Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Getting started
 ===============

-Start by installing virtualenv, nginx and uWSGI.
+Start by installing Python 3 (with venv), nginx and uWSGI.
 I recommend using your operating system packages.
 For uWSGI, we need the ``logfile`` and ``python3`` plugins.
 (Arch Linux names the ``python3`` plugin ``python``; the ``logfile`` plugin may be built-in — check with your system repositories!).
 I’ll also install Git to clone the tutorial app, but it’s optional if your workflow does not involve git.

 **Ubuntu, Debian:**

 .. code:: sh

-   apt install virtualenv python3 uwsgi uwsgi-emperor uwsgi-plugin-python3 nginx-full git
+   apt install python3 python3-venv uwsgi uwsgi-emperor uwsgi-plugin-python3 nginx-full git

 **Fedora:**

 .. code:: sh

-   dnf install python3-virtualenv uwsgi uwsgi-plugin-python3 uwsgi-logger-file nginx git
+   dnf install python3 uwsgi uwsgi-plugin-python3 uwsgi-logger-file nginx git

-**CentOS:**
+**CentOS 7:**

 .. code:: sh

    yum install epel-release
-   yum install python34 python34-pip uwsgi uwsgi-plugin-python3 uwsgi-logger-file nginx git wget python3 -m pip install --user virtualenv
+   yum install python36 uwsgi uwsgi-plugin-python36 uwsgi-logger-file nginx git wget

-We need to install virtualenv manually, because the ``python-virtualenv`` package is not compatible.
-It will be available to root only (user install).

 **Arch Linux:**

 .. code:: sh

-   pacman -S python-virtualenv uwsgi uwsgi-plugin-python nginx git
+   pacman -S python uwsgi uwsgi-plugin-python nginx git

 Preparing your application
 ==========================